-Its indeed a tough decision: Delhi doctors operate on a brain tumour in 90 yrs old patient.
+Tough decision: Delhi doctors operate on 90 yrs old for brain tumour

 It was a 5cm tumour (5cm) in his brain which was removed after a minimally invasive microscopic brain surgery and the patient got a new lease of life.